Wing Chun: General

-Wing Chun puts emphasis on economic movement and encourages its practitioners to "feel" through their opponents defenses and to utilize the incoming attacks with deflection, rapid punches and finger pokes.
-Slapping and defensive manuevers are used to distract the opponent to make them shift their defenses away from their centerline.
+Wing Chun puts emphasis on economic movement and encourages its practitioners to "feel" through their opponents' defenses and to utilize the incoming attacks with parrying, deflection, rapid punches, and finger pokes.
+Slapping and defensive maneuvers are used to distract the opponent to make them shift their defenses away from their centerline.

 Wing Chun favors a relatively high, narrow stance with the elbows close to the body.
 Within the stance, arms are generally positioned across the vital points of the centerline with hands in a vertical "wu sau" ("protecting hand" position).
 This puts the practitioner in a position to make readily placed blocks and fast-moving blows to vital striking points down the center of the body, i.e. the neck, chest, belly, and groin.
 Shifting or turning within a stance is done on the heels, balls, or middle (K1 or Kidney point 1) of the foot, depending on the lineage.
 Some Wing Chun styles discourage the use of high kicks because this risks counter-attacks to the groin.
 The practice of "settling" one's opponent to brace them more effectively against the ground helps one deliver as much force as possible.

 Relaxation

-Softness (via relaxation) and performance of techniques in a relaxed manner, and by training the physical, mental, breathing, energy, and force in a relaxed manner to develop Chi "soft wholesome force", is fundamental to Wing Chun.
+Softness (via relaxation) and performance of techniques in a relaxed and controlled manner By training the physical, mental, breathing, energy, and force in a relaxed manner a "soft wholesome force" known as Chi is develop which is fundamental to Wing Chun.
 On "softness" in Wing Chun, Ip Man said during an interview:

-Teaching structure in the past

-In ancient China, Wing Chun, like all other martial arts or craft guilds, was traditionally passed on in a familiar way, from master to student.
-The master, who had personal responsibility for the entire training of the student (apprentice), was addressed as Sifu (master).
-The lessons often took place in the master's house, where a personal bond would develop between the master and his family and the student (apprentice), with certain mutual obligations.
-The first public martial arts schools were established in Hong Kong.
-Since then, Wing Chun lessons have taken on a more modern, academic, and commercial character.

-In some schools, however, the family system was still maintained.
-Lo Man-kam, a nephew of Ip Man, still teaches his students in his home in Taipei.
-Suitable selected long-term students are still accepted into the inner circle of the Wing Chun family by the Sifu in the traditional way, through a master-student tea ceremony.
-This ceremony underlines the deep personal bond that has developed between master and student through the long training period.